Millie Knight: 2018 Paralympics

 At the 2018 Paralympics in Pyongchang, South Korea, Knight took two silver medals on the opening weekend of the Games in the downhill and super-G, before taking the bronze in the slalom on the final day of the Paralympics.

 2021 World Para Snow Sports Championships

 In 2022, she won the gold medal in the women's visually impaired super combined event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the bronze medal in the women's visually impaired Super-G event.

+2022 Paralympics

+Millie competed at the Beijing 2022 Winter Paralympics, delivering a strong set of races across the speed events.
+She secured a bronze medal in the downhill with her guide, adding to her Paralympic podium record.
+Her results in Beijing reinforced her reputation as one of Britain’s most accomplished para-alpine skiers.

+Personal life

+In 2023, she was one of the seven celebrities that participated in Pilgrimage: The Road Through Portugal, on a pilgrimage to Fátima.